webmad-shared/deploy-to-heroku-react-instructions/README.md

 ## Heroku configuration

+## Connect Heroku to the database
+In Heroku, visit the "Settings" tab and press "Reveal Config Vars".
+Create all the variables of your `.env` file and remember to paste the Mongo Atlas connection string.

-### Without account
+### Creating an account
 1. Create account.
 2. Create app.
 Region: Europe.
 3. Download and install the Heroku command line tools: https://devcenter.Heroku.com/articles/Heroku-cli.
-4. Issue in the terminal `heroku login` and write your credentials in the automatically opened browser window.
-5. Añadimos un repositorio remoto al repositorio local con el siguiente comando Heroku `git:remote-a nombre-de-la-app` (lo ejecutamos en la misma carpeta donde está el repositorio local).
-6. Verify that this new remote has correctly been added issuing `git remote -v`.

-### With account
+And then:

 1. Issue in the terminal `heroku login`.
-2. Añadimos un repositorio remoto al repositorio local con el siguiente comando `Heroku git:remote-a nombre-de-la-app` (lo ejecutamos en la misma carpeta donde está el repositorio local).
+2. Add the remote repo to the local repo issuingAñadimos un repositorio remoto al repositorio local con el siguiente comando `Heroku git:remote-a nombre-de-la-app` (we run it in the same folder where is the local repository).
-3. Comprobamos que lo ha añadido correctamente ejecutando `git remote -v`.
+3. Verify that it has been properly added by issuing `git remote -v`.
 4. Save the necesary environment variables in Heroku.

 ## Deploy to Heroku
-1. Commit your changes by issuing `git add .; git commit -m 'mensaje'`.
+1. Commit your changes by issuing `git add .; git commit -m 'your commit message'`.
 2. Make a push to Heroku specifying with the `subtree` flag which folder has to look for.

 **From your project's root folder:** `git subtree push --prefix=server heroku master`

-1. Issue `heroku logs  --tail` to check for errors.
+Issue `heroku logs  --tail` to check for errors.
-2. En la pestaña desplegable More si seleccionamos View logs podemos seguir el estado del deploy.